xmonader/letsbuildacompiler-pretty/src/tutor16_unitconstruction.md

 {--------------------------------------------------------------}
 ```

-Note that this procedure calls a new code generation routine, Negate:
+Note that this procedure calls a new code generation routine, `Negate`:

 ```delphi
 {--------------------------------------------------------------}